-model.61 It is puzzling that the peripheral injury model endured for so long, in light of its general failure to explain the distress and match the symptomatology of many forms of chronic pain.
-It may have been able to endure so long because studies of the central nervous system were not developed enough to provide an alternative account for the symptoms doctors encountered.
-It also may have endured in part because the theory of psychogenic pain, and background norms relating to hysteria, allowed physicians to explain away apparently anomalous cases.62 The peripheral injury model required - to state the obvious - a causal peripheral injury.
-When physicians found no injury or no relationship between a peripheral injury and the complained-of pain, they came to the (apparently) ineluctable conclusion that the patient's pain resulted from no physical cause.63 This conclusion, in turn, was buttressed by the readily-available theories of hysteria and conversion.64
+peripheral injury model required-to state the obvious-a causal peripheral injury.
+When physicians found no injury or no relationship between a peripheral injury and the complained-of pain, they came to the (apparently) ineluctable conclusion that the patient's pain resulted from no physical cause.
+This conclusion, in turn, was buttressed by the readily-available theories of hysteria and conversion.

-The contemporary model that gives priority to brain-based processes may not be the last word in pain science, and the field continues to evolve; but it has vastly more explanatory and predictive power than the prior model.
+The contemporary model that gives priority to brain-based processes may not be the last word in pain science, and the field continues to evolve; but, it has vastly more explanatory and predictive power than the prior model.
 The sections below detail particular neuroimaging technologies and what they currently show (and cannot show) about chronic pain conditions.